bbaassssiiee/lunchbox/workshop/lesson-10/README.txt

 # MOTTO: Magic happens when you put your files in the right locations.

 # TODO 1.
 Login to 'control', cd to 'project' and run 'site.yml'
 # TODO 2.
-The example role was not made for RHEL6, fix everything.
+Focus on one important aspect to improve the setup.
+Write a plan.

 # TIP: Follow the recommended directory layout